Toloka/docs/en/guide/concepts/pool-edit.md

 You can use this parameter if you specify fixed values for the [input data](../../glossary.md#input-output-data) fields.
 It lets you save your budget and avoid setting fixed [overlap](../../glossary.md#overlap) for all pool tasks.

-You set the range, the service analyzes the responses, their consistency, the level of Tolokers' skills and, if necessary, increases the overlap within the range you specified.
+You set the range, the service analyzes the task responses, their consistency, the level of Tolokers' skills and, if necessary, increases the overlap within the range you specified.
 [Learn more](dynamic-overlap.md).

 ## Optional settings {#pool-additional-settings-info}